 So is there room for, and a need for, materials modelling at the electronic and atomistic levels for industrial problems?

 The answer should be yes, as there is a need from industry and society for materials and molecules with tailored electronic, atomistic and nano-scale functionalities.
-Even the engineering of these materials often rely on controlled electronic and atomic-scale processes.
-This is an opportunity for materials modelling, but also a challenge as more capable models and workflows (data-driven or physics-based) are needed that are both feasible and manage to link the fine-graned scales to the complex scenarios of the real world.
+Even the engineering of these materials often relies on controlled electronic and atomic-scale processes.
+All this is an opportunity for materials modelling, but it is also a challenge to link the microscopic scales to the real world.
+Capable and reliable models and workflows (physics-based and/or data-driven) will be needed.

 by Ludovic Briquet (Johnson Matthey, UK)